Customer small business financing solutions delivered through a single, online application.

 Apply for financing, track your business cashflow, and more with a single lendio account.

-The SBA microloan program provides small loans up to $50,000, and it’s designed for small businesses and eligible nonprofits.
-According to the SBA, the average microloan is around $13,000.
+The SBA microloan program provides small loans up to $50,000, designed for small businesses and eligible nonprofits.

 These loans can be used for working capital needs and to purchase equipment and inventory.
-However, it’s also worth noting that you can’t use the funds to pay down existing debt or buy real estate.

 When you receive a microloan, the funds won’t come directly from the SBA.
 Instead, the SBA provides the funds to intermediary lenders, which are usually nonprofit, community-based organizations.

 SBA microloans are available to all for-profit small businesses and certain nonprofit child care centers.
-Unlike other types of loans, you may qualify even with a limited credit history.

 Since the SBA doesn’t distribute the funds, the first step is to find an SBA-approved intermediary lender in your area.
-Fortunately, the SBA has hundreds of lending partners located across the country and provides a Lender Match Tool to help you find a microloan lender.

-Most lenders will require you to either speak to a lending specialist over the phone or apply in person.
 The lender you work with will inform you about any necessary paperwork and documentation to apply.
 In addition, some lenders may require that you complete a workshop or training program as part of the application process.

 Once you’ve submitted all the required paperwork, your application is complete, and your lender will review and process the loan.